adnane-errazine/forest_fire_simulation/Readme.md

-Forest fire Simulation using Bash
+Forest fire Simulation using Bash.